Updated: January 2019

 I also like having pockets and things, as I often have gear in them.
 I know a lot of people like wings for the trim assistance, but I’m often sitting quite upright in the water (or head-down) while I’m working or taking photos, so I still prefer a jacket-style BCD.

-This was a new purchase this year, based on the recommendations of a lot of my friends – many of whom use Apeks regulators for tech diving, or in their dive centres because of their reliability.
+This was a new purchase in 2017, based on the recommendations of a lot of my friends – many of whom use Apeks regulators for tech diving, or in their dive centres because of their reliability.
 It’s been perfect for me.

-Apparently, the Apeks regulators are pretty much the same inside, there are just cosmetic differences between them, so if you don’t care about that you can get one of the cheaper models, like I did 🙂
+Apparently, the Apeks regulators are all pretty much the same inside, there are just cosmetic differences between them.
+If you don’t care about shiny chrome exteriors, you can get one of the cheaper models, like I did ðŸ™‚

 These are my go-to diving fins, and they’re quite good for free-diving too.
-They’re stiff, powerful, and no-nonsense.
-Really good all-rounders.
-Wide for their length, so they can push a lot of water when you need to move quickly.
+They’re stiff, powerful, and no-nonsense all-rounders.
+They’re wide for their length, so they can push a lot of water when you need to move quickly.

 Excellent for chasing whale sharks around.
 The LD stands for “long distance”, as these are more flexible than most fins that are designed purely for free-diving.
 If you’re going to be doing a lot of snorkelling on the surface, with some dives too, these fins are brilliant.
 They allow you to keep up a fast snorkel speed without getting tired.